Media Resume

 Revision3 - February 2008 to present — I host and produce a segment called “Rad Science” for an internet video podcast called PopSiren.
 I choose topics, research and write scripts, coordinate with the executive producer and director, organize props and basic graphics for the shoot, and am the on-screen host.
 You can view clips here, here, and here.

-Pixel Corps – May 2007 to present — I am the host and producer for a high-quality internet video program called Food Science, which is currently licensed by OnNetworks.
+Pixel Corps – May 2007 to present — I am the host and producer for the audio program, Potential Energy, and a high-quality internet video program called Food Science, which is currently licensed by OnNetworks.
 I choose topics, research and write scripts, plan computer graphics, coordinate with the executive producer and director, purchase all props for the shoot, and play the on-screen host.
 I am also an occasional expert/guest on the This Week in Media audio podcast and the MacBreak video podcast produced by Alex Lindsay of Pixelcorps.
 You can view the Food Science demo-reel here.

 KDVS 90.3 FM – 1999 to present – Hosting and producing my own radio program, This Week in Science, taught me the invaluable skills of verbal presentation, time management, and interviewing.
 I also manage the sister website to the radio program, gaining experience in writing about science for a general audience and communicating with our listeners.